gustavocardoso/frontend-test-react/README.md

 ## Installing and running

 Just clone the project and install all the dependencies with `yarn install`.
-You can run it in development mode with `yarn run dev`
+You can run it in development mode with `yarn start`

 ## Build

-You can build the project by running `yarn run build` (files will be placed on dist/ folder).
-To see built project, just run `yarn run app` and point your browser to **http://localhost:8080**
+You can build the project by running `yarn build` (files will be placed on build/ folder).

 ## E2E Tests